-Recommendation - PASSED: Unanimous 12.
-SDCRAA to conduct additional analysis and publish this data as part of ANAC data Complete: package, this information should include: online stati a.
-Missed approaches as it relates to the noise dots (complaint vs. non-compliant both left 2018, with and right), by time of day. f.
-Published package te: In addition to 23 noise ing sites, a portable noise ing program was analyzed in 8 and included as a endation in Chapter 9. te: This was analyzed in the Study and documented in 8.
+Recommendation - PASSED: Unanimous STATUS 12.
+SDCRAA to conduct additional analysis and publish this data as part of ANAC data Complete: Included in monthly Tableau package, this information should include: online statistics starting in February of a.
+Missed approaches as it relates to the noise dots (complaint vs. non-compliant both left 2018, with the exception of: and right), by time of day. f.
+Published on 4/18/18 in ANAC member package

-: Included in monthly Tableau tistics starting in February of h the exception of: ed on 4/18/18 in ANAC member b.
-Missed approaches to the left of the JETTI waypoint, in between JETTI and the original Noise Dot #1 (which is now Noise Dot #2) and to the right of the original Nosie Dot #1 (which is now Noise Dot #2). g.
-Not feas complaints for neighb c.
-Include the definition and calculation of early turn's departures to the left of the JETTI waypoint and to the right of the original Noise Dot #1 (which is now Noise Dot #2). h.
-Publishe package d.
-ZZOOO departures that are outside/south of ZZOOO waypoint, noise dot compliant but not i.
-ANOMS outside ZZOOO waypoint, early turns to the left and aircraft that are cleared direct to the MTBAL waypoint. j.
-Five pub e.
-Include airline information associated with missed approaches, curfew violations, and early turns. various co Report on noise events using the number above (Nx or N65) to indicate how many loud aircraft noise events are occurring. g.
-Report all noise complaints by time, date, flight number, and neighborhood (reinstate historical noise complaint reporting). h.
-SDCRAA to publish 55dB CNEL contour on their website. i.
-Conduct an independent audit of the accuracy of web-based Flight Tracking system. j.
-Implement a range of ways to educate the community on how to use Flight Tracker. k.
+- b.
+Missed approaches to the left of the JETTI waypoint, in between JETTI and the original Noise Dot #1 (which is now Noise Dot #2) and to the right of the original Nosie Dot #1 (which is now Noise Dot #2). - c.
+Include the definition and calculation of early turn's departures to the left of the JETTI waypoint and to the right of the original Noise Dot #1 (which is now Noise Dot #2). - d.
+ZZOOO departures that are outside/south of ZZOOO waypoint, noise dot compliant but not outside ZZOOO waypoint, early turns to the left and aircraft that are cleared direct to the MTBAL waypoint. - e.
+Include airline information associated with missed approaches, curfew violations, and early turns. - f.
+Report on noise events using the number above (Nx or N65) to indicate how many loud aircraft noise events are occurring. - g.
+Report all noise complaints by time, date, flight number, and neighborhood (reinstate historical noise complaint reporting). - h.
+SDCRAA to publish 55dB CNEL contour on their website. - i.
+Conduct an independent audit of the accuracy of web-based Flight Tracking system. - j.
+Implement a range of ways to educate the community on how to use Flight Tracker. - k.
 Track conformance to the "290 degree" departure heading (from end of Runway 27) to the Nighttime Noise Abatement Procedure.